fanbyprinciple/OSCP-cheatsheet/readme.md

-# Useful techniques for OSCP exam
+# Useful techniques for OSCP

 Hi.
 If you are giving your OSCP exam, best of luck!

 This cheatsheet contains cheatsheet to techniques I used to pass the exam and those given in the course.
+Might add more later.

 ## upgrading shells